maxwellabgit/Databasics-Endpoints/README.md

     for i in col_list:
         df_today[i] = df_today[i].apply(lambda x: None if x < 100 else x)

 Finally, we write our transformed data to a new table in Databricks.
-We use write.mode('append') because this script adds current data to a historical database.
+We use write.mode('append') because this script adds the current day's data to a historical database.

     try:
         spark_df = spark.createDataFrame(df_today, verifySchema=False)